 If necessary to adjust, loosen or tighten adjuster bolts located on inner side of rear idler wheels.
-If correct tension is unattainable, contact your dealer.
+If correct tension is unobtainable, contact your dealer.

 NOTE: Track tension and alignment are inter-related.
-Do not adjust one without the other.
+Do not ad just one without the other.

 Start the engine and accelerate slightly so that track turns slowly.
-Check that track is well centered and turns evenly.
+Check that track is well centered I.E. equal distance on both sides between edges of track quides and slider shoes.